isomerpages/nparks-gardening/_get-involved/Allotment Gardens.md

 	</tbody>
 </table>

-<p>For more information on the locations of the Allotment Gardens, please refer to the map above.</p>
+<p>For the exact locations of the allotment gardens within each park, please refer to the map above.</p>

 <p>If you are interested to lease a plot in any of the above parks, please submit your application by <b>5 March 2024 (Tuesday), 11.59pm</b> via any of the following AXS* Channels:</p>
 <ul>